cmllr/tff3/README.md

 ## Installation ##
 - This software depends on some bower-components so please install bower (www.bower.io) and do a bower update before uploading to FTP
+- This software depends on some composer-components as well.
+Composer update will help
 - Upload this code to a standard php/mysql webserver capable of mod_rewrite and .htaccess.
 - create and chmod the folder cache to write access for php.
 - run install/index.php